Filming Protocols of the International Seabed Authority

 Access

-• Accredited members of the media will be able to access limited areas of the Jamaica Conference Centre (JCC) during the lunch break.
+• Accredited members of the media will be able to access the Jamaica Conference Centre (JCC) and attend plenary meetings, subject to space availability.

 • Designation of a meeting as a “Closed Meeting” implies that it is not open to media broadcasting or other forms of coverage.

-• The Communications Unit of the Authority will specify when and where reporters and film crews may be positioned in and outside conference rooms and meeting rooms.
+• The ISA Communications Unit will liaise with accredited film crews on the ground concerning their positioning in and outside conference rooms and meeting rooms.

 • Interviewing, filming or photographing staff members in or outside their office is not permitted.